CALL FOR PAPERS

 Research network REMU (Receptive multilingualism: Mutual intelligibility of closely related language)

-Organizing Committee: Pirkko Muikku-Werner (chair), Annekatrin Kaivapalu (vice-chair), Hanna-Ilona Härmävaara, Maria Kok, Maisa Martin, Helka Riionheimo and Håkan Ringbom.
+Organizing Committee: Pirkko Muikku-Werner (chair), Annekatrin Kaivapalu (vice-chair), Hanna-Ilona Härmävaara, Maria Kok, Maisa Martin and Helka Riionheimo.